 Common Reasons for Estate Litigation

 Disputes can arise for any number of reasons when a person’s estate is at issue upon their death.
-These are some common reasons for estate litigation:
+These are some common reasons for litigation:

 - Disputes between children of deceased parents without a will